Here are answers to the most common questions we receive, plus links to additional information you may find helpful on this site.

 Q: What documents do I need to apply?

-A: We keep the application process as easy as possible -simply apply centrally via our application link available on CareerGlobe or click the Apply tab, follow appropriate application link for your class, and attach a cover letter and CV.
+A: We keep the application process as simple as possible: apply centrally via our application link available on CareerGlobe or click the Apply tab, follow appropriate application link for your class, and attach a cover letter and CV.

 Q: Do I need to include my undergraduate transcripts or grades?

-A: Transcripts are not necessary.
-However, some offices will want to know what your degree class or GPA was from your undergraduate studies, so you may want to include this information on your CV.
+A: Transcripts are not necessary although some offices will require your prior degree or GPA, so you may want to include this information on your CV.

 Q: What happens if I am on the Wharton, Kellogg, or CEIBS Exchange during the recruiting process?